mikebrady/shairport-sync-for-openwrt/README.md

 Shairport Sync for OpenWrt "Barrier Breaker" and "Chaos Calmer"
 ======================
-The purpose of this package is to allow you to install Shairport Sync into an OpenWrt "Barrier Breaker" system or to update the version of Shairport Sync in "Chaos Calmer".
+Use this package to install Shairport Sync into an OpenWrt "Barrier Breaker" system or to update the version of Shairport Sync in "Chaos Calmer".
 There is already a Shairport Sync package in OpenWrt's package feed from "Designated Driver" onwards, which you should use in preference to this.

 Shairport Sync is an AirPlay audio player -- it plays audio streamed from iTunes, iOS devices and third-party AirPlay sources such as ForkedDaapd and others.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.
 (Hence the name Shairport Sync, BTW.)